data-mining-UniPI/teaching25/intro/Intro DM.md

 # Information as insight

-Rather than simply find numerical regularities, in data mining we look to also find useful and interesting **patterns which can aid a human's understanding of the domain**, and to **gather insight**.

-Rather than solving a given task, we look to answer questions, e.g.,
+Rather than just solving a given task, we look to answer questions on the data.
+Say it's January 2020, and you are analyzing health records, e.g., hospital reports, data from Pisa, Frankfurt, and Wuhan.
+What might you ask of the data?
 - Are there some common patterns in the data?
 - Are there some anomalies?
 - Are there data groups with different behaviors?

----

-# Information as insight

-Insight allows a human to make decisions, e.g.,

-- Are there some common patterns in the data?
-Then maybe my heterogeneous sources are observing a common phenomenon: study said phenomenon
-- Are there some anomalies?
-Then maybe there is a problem with my data, or I've found something new: check my data sources
-- Are there data groups with different behaviors?
-Then I may want to study them separately

 ---